Purina Beyond Superfood Blend Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Purina Beyond Superfood Blend Salmon, Egg and Pumpkin

 Estimated Dry Matter Nutrient Content

-Ingredients: Salmon, rice, whole barley, chicken meal (source of glucosamine), whole oat meal, beef fat preserved with mixed-tocopherols, canola meal, dried egg product, pea protein, dried yeast, natural liver flavor, pumpkin, calcium carbonate, salt, potassium chloride, fish oil, mono and dicalcium phosphate, minerals [zinc sulfate, ferrous sulfate, manganese sulfate, copper sulfate, calcium iodate, sodium selenite], vitamins [vitamin E supplement, niacin (vitamin B3), vitamin A supplement, calcium pantothenate (vitamin B5), thiamin mononitrate (vitamin B1), vitamin B12 supplement, riboflavin supplement (vitamin B2), pyridoxine hydrochloride (vitamin B6), folic acid (vitamin B9), menadione sodium bisulfite complex (vitamin K), vitamin D3 supplement], l-lysine monohydrochloride, choline chloride, dried Bacillus coagulans fermentation product
+Ingredients: Salmon, rice, whole barley, chicken meal, whole oat meal, beef fat preserved with mixed-tocopherols, canola meal, dried egg product, pea protein, dried yeast, pumpkin, natural flavor, fish oil, calcium carbonate, salt, potassium chloride, mono and dicalcium phosphate, minerals [zinc sulfate, ferrous sulfate, manganese sulfate, copper sulfate, calcium iodate, sodium selenite], vitamins [vitamin A supplement, niacin (vitamin B3), vitamin A supplement, calcium pantothenate (vitamin B5), thiamine mononitrate (vitamin B1), vitamin B12 supplement, riboflavin supplement (vitamin B2), pyridoxine hydrochloride (vitamin B6), folic acid (vitamin B9), menadione sodium bisulfite complex (vitamin K), vitamin D3 supplement, biotin (vitamin B7), ], l-lysine monohydrochloride, choline chloride, dried Bacillus coagulans fermentation product